tmthyjames/pimirror/README.md

 small button on side for "find my iphone" feature...

-put small trackpad on corner of mirror for controls
+put small trackpad on corner of mirror for controls (actually, justs use a remote qwerty style keyboard with built in track pad to make the frame simpler

 put speakers in top corners of mirror for playback options (podcasts, music, etc)